timilehin-code/php_oop/readme.md

 **Constructor:** is a special method in php that triggers when the object of a class is created the `__construct()` keyword is used for creating a constructor method, also it is used to initialize the object properties.

-**Destructors:** is a special method used when the obeject is destroyed or the script is ended, it is always used at the end of a class. the `__destruct()` keyword is used for creating a destructor method, also it is used to do most of the clean up after the object has served it purpose
+**Destructors:** is a special method used when the object is destroyed or the script is ended, it is always used at the end of a class. the `__destruct()` keyword is used for creating a destructor method, also it is used to do most of the clean up after the object has served it purpose

 ```php